 Johnson met La Roche at a medical center in McHenry, Illinois, where La Roche worked as a registered nurse in the 1990s.
-Johnson went there seeking help after her mother died.
+Johnson went there seeking help after her mother died, the sheriff said.
 Her father and brother were also dead.
-Johnson was around 18 years old, cognitively disabled and homeless when she met La Roche, authorities said.
+Johnson was around 18 years old, cognitively disabled and homeless when she met La Roche.

 La Roche took Peggy in, then forced her to work as a housekeeper and nanny for her family.
 She also made her sleep in the home's crawl space.

 "She suffered long-term and horrific abuse at the hand of Linda La Roche," said Schmaling.